webyrd/midoriKanren/experiments/Verse-like-experiments/README.md

 ## Approach

-Go through the Verse Calulus paper and see what we can express.
+Go through the [2023 ICFP Verse Calulus paper](https://simon.peytonjones.org/verse-calculus/) and see what we can express.

 ## Future Work